Autism (Autism Spectrum Disorder)

 How is autism diagnosed?

 There is no lab test that can detect autism.
-Autism often is diagnosed when a baby or toddler doesn’t behave as expected for their age.
+Talk to your healthcare provider if your child does not behave as expected for their age.
 If your healthcare provider thinks your child has autism, they will probably suggest that your child see a child psychiatrist or other specialist.
 The specialist will probably observe your child for signs of autism.

 TREATMENT